-To celebrate Father’s Day, we look at a few of our New Zealand dads doing their bit to ensure the survival of our native species.
+To celebrate Father’s Day, we look at a few dads doing their bit for conservation…

-For kiwi, dads are usually the ones sitting on the nest.
+When it comes to our national bird the kiwi, the dads are usually the ones sitting on the nest.
 Brown and little spotted kiwi dads look after the egg for the entire time, while in other species of kiwi the mum will also take a turn.
-This is a big job, with kiwi egg incubation taking 70 or 80 days, twice as long as other birds.
+This is a big job, with kiwi egg incubation taking 70 or 80 days – twice as long as other birds.

-Royalcam chick Tūmanako’s dad BK does a good job too, which is lucky considering his parenting is video streamed live!
-Check out the live stream and if you’re lucky you might see BK bringing Tūmanako a tasty regurgitated seafood meal.
+Our 2017 Royalcam chick Tūmanako’s dad did a good job too, which is lucky considering his parenting was streamed live!
+Check out this year’s live stream and if you’re lucky you might see a tasty regurgitated seafood meal.
 Yum.

 Happy Father’s Day to all dads out there!